 Bike & Build is continually working to ensure the safety of our riders while they are on the road.
 We maintain active dialogue with cycling advocacy groups, touring companies, and the League of American Bicyclists; this helps us continually refine our safety policies and orientations for riders.
 We take safety extremely seriously; we employ multiple proactive measures to minimize risks to our riders.
-However, cycling is an inherently dangerous activity, and Bike & Build has experienced several tragic accidents in previous years.
+However, cycling is an inherently dangerous activity, and Bike & Build has experienced four fatalities in previous years.
 Learn more about Paige, Christina, Patrick, and Anne.

 Safety Training at Leader Retreat and Rider Orientation